 Section 4.11 contains more information on what to do when a CAB's accreditation is withdrawn or cancelled.
 For instance, if a certificate holder's CAB has its accreditation withdrawn, they can transfer to another CAB as outlined in 4.11.8.

-4.3 Conformity to ISO 17065 and MSC requirements1
+4.3 Conformity with ISO 17065 and MSC requirements

-4.3.1 All CABs shall conform to the requirements of ISO 17065 and all other MSC requirements relevant to the scope of accreditation applied for or held.
+4.3.1 The CAB shall conform to the requirements of ISO 17065 and all other MSC requirements relevant to the scope of accreditation applied for or held.